Emancipation Proclamation: Critiques

+The Emancipation Proclamation has been ridiculed, notably by Richard Hofstadter, who wrote that it "had all the moral grandeur of a bill of lading" and "declared free all slaves ... precisely where its effect could not reach".
+Disagreeing with Hofstadter, William W. Freehling wrote that "in rebel-held areas, Lincoln presided over ... a conquering army, perfect to smooth the fugitives' road toward liberating themselves".
+Freehling added that Lincoln's asserting his power as Commander-in-Chief to issue the proclamation "reads not like an entrepreneur's bill for past services but like a warrior's brandishing of a new weapon".

 Lincoln's proclamation has been called "one of the most radical emancipations in the history of the modern world."
 Nonetheless, as over the years American society continued to be deeply unfair towards black people, cynicism towards Lincoln and the Emancipation Proclamation increased.
-A famous attack was Lerone Bennett's Forced into Glory: Abraham Lincoln's White Dream (2000), which claimed that Lincoln was a white supremacist who issued the Emancipation Proclamation in lieu of the real racial reforms for which radical abolitionists pushed.
+One attack was Lerone Bennett's Forced into Glory: Abraham Lincoln's White Dream (2000), which claimed that Lincoln was a white supremacist who issued the Emancipation Proclamation in lieu of the real racial reforms for which radical abolitionists pushed.
+To this, one scholarly review states, "Few Civil War scholars take Bennett and DiLorenzo seriously, pointing to their narrow political agenda and faulty research."
 In his Lincoln's Emancipation Proclamation, Allen C. Guelzo noted professional historians' lack of substantial respect for the document, since it has been the subject of few major scholarly studies.
-He argued that Lincoln was the U.S.'s "last Enlightenment politician" and as such was dedicated to removing slavery strictly within the bounds of law.
+He argued that Lincoln was the U.S.'s "last Enlightenment politician" and as such had "allegiance to 'reason, cold, calculating, unimpassioned reason'....
+But the most important among the Enlightenment's political virtues for Lincoln, and for his Proclamation, was prudence".

 Other historians have given more credit to Lincoln for what he accomplished toward ending slavery and for his own growth in political and moral stature.
 More might have been accomplished if he had not been assassinated.
 As Eric Foner wrote:

 Lincoln was not an abolitionist or Radical Republican, a point Bennett reiterates innumerable times.
 He did not favor immediate abolition before the war, and held racist views typical of his time.
 But he was also a man of deep convictions when it came to slavery, and during the Civil War displayed a remarkable capacity for moral and political growth.